lweasel/piquant/docs/assessment.rst

 * ``overall_gene_stats.csv``: A corresponding CSV file with a field for each defined statistic which has been calculated over the whole set of input genes for each quantification run.
 This data is concatenated from the individual per-quantification run ``<run-id>_gene_stats.csv`` files described above.
 * ``overall_transcript_stats_by_<classifier>.csv``: A CSV file for each "grouped" transcript classifier, containing the same fields as ``overall_transcript_stats.csv``, with statistics calculated for distinct subsets of transcripts as determined by the classifier, for each quantification run.
 This data is concatenated from the individual per-quantification run ``<run-id>_transcript_stats_by_<classifier>.csv`` files described above.
 * ``overall_transcript_distribution_stats_<asc|desc>_by_<classifier>.csv``: Two CSV files ("ascending" and "descending") for each "distribution" transcript classifier, indicating the fraction of transcripts lying above or below values of the classifier threshold variable, for each quantification run.
 This data is concatenated from the individual per-quantification run ``<run-id>_transcript_distribution_stats_<asc|desc>_by_<classifier>.csv`` files.
-* ``overall_quant_usage.csv``: A CSV file with a field for each resource usage statistic which have been calculated for each quantification run.
+* ``overall_quant_usage.csv``: A CSV file with a field for each resource usage statistic which has been calculated for each quantification run.
 This data is concatenated from the individual per-quantification run ``<run-id>_quant_usage.csv`` files described above.
-* ``overall_prequant_usage.csv``: A CSV file with a field for each resource usage statistic which have been calculated when prequantification steps were run for each quantifier.
+* ``overall_prequant_usage.csv``: A CSV file with a field for each resource usage statistic which has been calculated when prequantification steps were run for each quantifier.
 This data is concatenated from the individual per-quantifier ``<run-id>_prequant_usage.csv`` files described above.

 Note that neither of the resource usage CSV files will exist if the *piquant* command ``analyse_runs`` was run with the ``--nousage`` option.